Babanila/movie-list-app/README.md

-# Getting Started with "Movie List App
+# Getting Started with Movie List App

 This project was bootstrapped with [Movie List App](https://github.com/Babanila/movie-list-app).